 Cecile Lartigau is a singular artist, playing the ondes Martenot.
 She is fascinated by the John Cage’s philosophy which opens a way toward an emancipation of the performer.
 That creates and extends her triple vocation as performer, improviser and musicologist, three activities that merge into a single desire for creation.
-She is currently one of the most rigorous musician in respect of musical scores and asserting at the same time a powerful and recognizable artistic identity.
+She is one of the most rigorous musician in respect of musical scores and asserting at the same time a powerful and recognizable artistic identity.

 © Nikita Chuntomov

 Searching new sounds, Cecile improvises and explores different ways alongside Alexandros Markeas, Vincent Lê Quang, Joëlle Leandre among others.
 Since 2018, she performs in Everything that happened and would happen, the new production of Heiner Goebbels.
 She is part of several bands including a trio drums-accordion-ondes and The Mayfield, the new band of Goebbels, and a new quintet with electric guitar, Cristal Baschet, percussions, voice and ondes Martenot.

-Cecile has played all over Europe (France, Germany, Great Britain, Italy, Switzerland, Spain, Austria...) as well as United States and Russia with leading conductors as Teodor Currentzis, Kazushi Ono, Valentin Uryupin and Jean Deroyer.
-She performed with MusicAeterna, the orchestra of the Opera of Lyon Orchestra, the E-Mex Ensemble and also worked with the choregrapher Saburo Teshigawara.
-She has taken part of famous festivals as Festival Résonance (FR), RuhrTriennale (DE), Diaghilev Festival (RU), Transeuropa (IT).
+Cecile has played all over Europe (France, Germany, Great Britain, Italy, Switzerland, Spain, Austria, Slovenia...) as well as United States, Russia and Colombia with leading conductors as Teodor Currentzis, Kazushi Ono, Christoph Maria Wagner and Michael Wendeberg.
+She performed with the Slovenian Philharmonic Orchestra, MusicAeterna, the Opera of Lyon Orchestra, the E-Mex Ensemble and also worked with the choregrapher Saburo Teshigawara.
+She has taken part of famous festivals as Festival Messiaen (FR), RuhrTriennale (DE), Diaghilev Festival (RU), Transeuropa (IT).